dalist1/locproc/README.md

 └── ...config files
 ```

-## Usage
+## 🚀 Usage

-1. Upload text files using the drag-and-drop interface or file selector
+1. Upload text files using the drag-and-drop interface or file selector.
-2. Manage uploaded files using the file list interface
+2. Manage uploaded files using the file list interface.
-3. Click "Process Transcripts" to start the analysis
+3. Click "Process Transcripts" to start the analysis.
-4. View the extracted address and its location on the map
+4. View the extracted addresses and their locations on the map.
-5. Check debug information if needed
+5. Check debug information if needed.

-## Error Handling
+## 🛡️ Error Handling

-The application includes comprehensive error handling for:
+Our application includes robust error handling for:
 - File upload limits and types
 - API processing failures
 - Geocoding issues
 - Network problems

-## Contributing
+## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## License
+## 📜 License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- Built with Next.js and Tailwind CSS
-- Maps powered by Mapbox
-- AI capabilities provided by Google's Generative AI